 To provide the best protection against the HPV, 2 doses of the vaccine need to be administered.

 Up until 2019, only Grade 4 learners whose parents and caregivers signed consent forms received the HPV vaccinations.

-The first round of the campaign took place from 1 March until 30 April 2021.
-The second round of the campaign will be from 6 September until 29 October 2021.
+The first round of this year's campaign takes place from 14 February 2022 until 31 March 2022.
+The second round of the campaign will be from 2 September until 31 October 2022.

 Why is the HPV vaccination necessary?